Opec to try to stem oil price plunge amid coronavirus slowdown | Malay Mail

 Prices were already under pressure at that point from abundant reserves and weak global growth.

-The cuts announced in December initially had the desired effect of an uptick in prices but the epidemic has since sent them plunging back down again.
+The cuts announced in December initially had the desired effect of an uptick in prices but the epidemic has since sent them plunging lower again.

 Opec’s “joint technical committee” (JTC) met last month and recommended a cut of 600,000 barrels to ward off the effects of the coronavirus slowdown.